 Rocky Mountain region gas prices rose from last week: See how much here

-Regional gas prices rose for the second consecutive week and reached an average of $2.92 per gallon of regular fuel on Monday, up from the price of $2.79 per gallon during the week of Feb.
-12, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of $2.92 per gallon of regular fuel on Monday, up from last week's price of $2.79 per gallon, according to the U.S. Energy Information Administration.

 A year ago, the average gas price in the Rocky Mountain region was 24% higher at $3.83 per gallon.

-The average gas price in the United States on the week of Feb.
-12 was $3.27, making prices in the Rocky Mountain region about 10.6% lower than the nation's average.
+The average gas price in the United States last week was $3.27, making prices in the Rocky Mountain region about 10.6% lower than the nation's average.
 The average national gas price is up from last week's average of $3.19 per gallon.

 The U.S. Energy Information Administration's tally of prices in the Rocky Mountain states includes Colorado, Idaho, Montana, Utah and Wyoming.